 But she didn’t let that stop her.

-Rather than viewing the illness as something that is ruining her life, she shared this with me.
+Rather than viewing the illness as something that was ruining her life, she shared this with me:

-She is a living example of proof that we can find something to be thankful even in the most difficult situations.
-I keep this in mind especially when I am going through some of my own tough challenges.
+She is a living example of proof that we can find something to be thankful for, even in the most difficult situations.
+I keep this in mind, especially when I am going through some of my own tough challenges.

-Think of a time in your life that was a really tough or sad experience.
+Think of a time in your life that was particularly difficult or sad.
 Take a moment to reflect in your journal to see if you can find something you are grateful for as a result of this experience.